-Label Description Neighbor entries were Chause the time a when the last entry was deleted as added last changed at Shows the time when the last entry was deleted or added.
-Total Neighbors Entries Shows the number of new entries added since switch reboot Added Shows the number of new entries added since switch repoot Total Neighbors Entries Shows the number of new entries deleted since switch reboot Deleted Shows the number of new entries deleted since switch reboot Total Neighbors Entries Dropped Shows the number of LLDP frames dropped due to full entry table
+Label Description Neighbor entries were Shows the time when the last entry was deleted or added. last changed at shows the time when the last entry was deleted of added.
+Total Neighbors Entries Shows the number of new entries added since switch reboot Added Shows the number of new entries added since switch repoot Total Neighbors Entries Shows the number of new entries deleted since switch reboot Deleted Shows the number of new entries deleted since switch repoot Total Neighbors Entries Chause the number of LLDD frames drapped due to full entry table Dropped Shows the number of LLDP frames dropped due to full entry table